Ketei/nexus-forge/README.md

 > [!IMPORTANT]
 > This plugin is currently in the **Alpha stage**.
 While the tools are functional they haven't been throughly tested and the **Graphical User Interface (GUI)**, internal API definitions (class names, function names) and other core properties may change significantly before the Beta release.
 > **Use of this plugin is recommended for testing, evaluation, or as a VERY bold choice for current projects.** It is not yet considered reliable for production projects, expect bugs.
+> This plugin started as a personal tool which means some things might be tailored for my personal intended use.
+This, however, doesn't mean I won't change or tweak them for general use in the future.

 > [!WARNING]
 > Nexus Forge does NOT implement an **UndoRedo** system, meaning that any action taken in the plugin can't be undone.